Spain self-employed quota 2026: full tier table and planning guide

 The 2026 self-employed contribution reads more calmly when it's treated as a stable annual mapping between projected net earnings and the corresponding contribution base, rather than as a recurring surprise.
 The official brackets define a discrete relationship that does not change month to month, and the only piece that requires real attention is the projected net earnings figure used at the start of the year and any adjustment that's needed if the projection turns out to be materially different from the actual outcome.

-At Exentax we review your case with real data and tell you whether changing structure pays off. book a free consultation of 30 minutes and you leave with a clear plan.
+At Exentax we review your case with real data and tell you whether changing structure pays off.
+Book a strategic review of 30 minutes and you leave with a clear plan.

 How we close this with the Exentax method